What is River Parks Authority?

-Yes.
 Restrooms, parking areas, playgrounds and picnic areas are designed to accommodate handicapped individuals.
 Turkey Mountain restrooms and its paved trail are ADA compliant.
 The unpaved portions of Turkey Mountain are not suitable for handicapped individuals.

 To reserve a portion of the park or to hold an event, you must complete an event application and return it to the River Parks Authority.
 For more information about planning an event in River Parks, call 918.596.2001 during regular business hours, Monday through Friday, or submit an application online using the Event Application page on this website.